Fawwaz-2009/cloudflare-api-and-separate-frontend/README.md

 - Uses Cloudflare's edge network for the API while allowing flexible frontend hosting
 - Implements shared authentication that works across subdomains
 - Demonstrates both a fully functional TanStack implementation and a Next.js implementation with some limitations

+## Deploy to Cloudflare Instructions

+### Using the Deploy Button

+1. **Update the Deploy Button URL**: Replace `YOUR_USERNAME/YOUR_REPO_NAME` in the README with your actual GitHub repository path.

+2. **Click Deploy**: The Deploy to Cloudflare button will:
+   - Fork the server subdirectory (`apps/server`) to your GitHub account
+   - Create and configure a D1 database automatically
+   - Run database migrations during deployment
+   - Deploy the Worker to your Cloudflare account

+3. **Post-Deployment Configuration**:
+   - Update environment variables in Cloudflare dashboard:
+     - Set `BETTER_AUTH_SECRET` (generate a secure random string)
+     - Set `BASE_BETTER_AUTH_URL` to your domain root
+   - Configure custom domain or use the assigned `*.workers.dev` URL
+   - Update `TRUSTED_ORIGINS` in the cloned repository to include your frontend domains

+4. **Deploy Frontend Applications**:
+   - Clone the newly created repository from your GitHub account
+   - Copy the frontend apps from the original monorepo
+   - Deploy TanStack frontend to Cloudflare Pages
+   - Deploy Next.js frontend to Vercel
+   - Update frontend environment variables to point to your deployed API

 ## Getting Started